Calories in a Potato | Baked Potato Calories

-One medium-size potato has just 110 calories and is absolutely fat-, sodium and cholesterol free, making them downright undeniable for any diet.
+Concerned about potato calories?
+One medium-size baked potato has just 110 calories and is absolutely fat-, sodium and cholesterol free, making them downright undeniable for any diet.
 The power of the potato doesn’t stop there.
 Whether yellow, purple or red, potato nutrition is good for you!

 Potatoes are a good source of potassium…more potassium than a banana.

-One medium potato with skin provides 620 milligrams or 18% of the recommended daily value (DV) per serving.
-Potatoes rank highest for potassium content among the top 20 most frequently consumed raw vegetables and fruits.
+Looking for potassium rich foods?
+One medium potato with skin provides 620 milligrams or 18% of the recommended daily value (DV) of potassium per serving and is considered one of the best foods with potassium.
+Potatoes rank highest for foods with potassium and are among the top 20 most frequently consumed raw vegetables and fruits.
 Potassium is a mineral that is part of every body cell.
 It helps regulate fluids and mineral balance in and out of cells and in doing so, helps maintain normal blood pressure.
 Potassium is also vital for transmitting nerve impulses or signals, and in helping muscles contract.

 Potassium is a powerful dietary factor that may help lower blood pressure.
 Unfortunately, few Americans are getting the recommended 4700 milligrams per day of potassium they need.
 (Potatoes make it easier!)